Last Updated 10/2/2020

 Currently, just four plans remain operational in five states; Montana, Idaho, Maine, New Mexico, and Wisconsin, for 2019.
 In addition to those already ceasing to write policies, CO-OPs continue to be closely monitored by regulators.
 State insurance regulators have been proactive to avoid serious coverage disruptions from the unsuccessful CO-OPs.

 There is no single reason the CO-OPs have been unsuccessful.
 However, one factor is that CO-OPs were new companies taking on unknown risk pools and operating in a very competitive marketplace.
 Other factors include; risk corridor payments were far less than expected; the enrollment was higher or lower than expected in some states; and some CO-OPs had to rend administrative services.

-State insurance regulators have formed a CO-OP Solvency & Receivership (B) Subgroup to provide a forum for state regulators to discuss and share information on the status of the CO-OPs created under the ACA.
-The Subgroup meets in regulator-to-regulator sessions pursuant to the NAIC Open Meetings Policy #3, because it is a discussion of specific companies or entities.
+State insurance regulators formed a CO-OP Solvency & Receivership (B) Subgroup to provide a forum for state regulators to discuss and share information on the status of the CO-OPs created under the ACA.
+The Subgroup has since disbanded due to decreasing activity in this area.

 Overview of ACA Creation of CO-OPs

 Section 1322 of the Affordable Care Act legislation implements the Consumer Operated and Oriented Plan system.
 CO-OPs were originally proposed as an alternative when the original public plan option was discarded during the health care reform debate back in 2009.